psychowasp/KivySwiftLink-Wiki/docs/source/installation.rst

-Download a release.
+bla bla bla Download a release.
 Open a terminal and goto the folder you downloaded KivySwiftLink to.